Latest health advice on face masks

 - Ensure bathrooms are well stocked with hand soap and paper towels or hand dryers.

-- Consider modifying religious rites or rituals to avoid direct contact where practical.
+- Consider modifying religious rites or rituals to avoid direct contact where practical, such as communion or other similar practices.
 Where this is not practical, ensure hands are washed before and after each interaction with soap and water or hand sanitiser.

 - Avoid sharing books, drinking cups or other shared objects used during the service such as collection plates.
 Also consider putting barriers around frequently touched objects of worship, such as shrines, relics or fonts, to prevent people frequently touching these.

-- Clean frequently used indoor hard surface areas (including children's play areas) at least daily with detergent or disinfectant.
+- Clean frequently used indoor hard surface areas (including children's play areas) at least daily with detergent/disinfectant.
 Clean frequently touched areas and surfaces several times per day.